menaruben/LinesOfLang/README.md

 LinesOfLang - also called LoL - is a command line application that tells you the how much lines of code of (a) language(s) you have written inside a specified path (including subfolders).

 ## Documentation
-NOTE: It is recommended to add [lol.py](./src/lol.py) to your path with a short name like "lol" or go to releases tab and install the executable.
+NOTE: It is recommended to add [lol.py](./src/lol.py) to your path with a short name like "lol".
 I did this for the documentation.
-So please keep that in mind.
+So please keep that in mind when reading the documentation.

 ### Help
 ```